 The Story Behind the Trends - It is important to note that not all child deaths caused by accidents are recorded as such, and also that if there is an investigation into the cause of death that this is recorded at the end of the enquiry resulting in limitations to this data.
-Belfast Trust has one of the lowest number of child deaths by accidents in 2013.
+Trends show that the Southern Area has fluctuated in the numbers of child deaths by accident since 2007.